Land of Oz: Emerald City Confidential

 The 2009 point-and-click adventure video game Emerald City Confidential reinvents Oz in a film noir style, with Dorothy Gale as a femme fatale, the Lion as a corrupt lawyer, and some other changes.

 Once Upon a Time

 The Land of Oz appears in the TV series Once Upon a Time and is the focus of the episodes "It's Not Easy Being Green", "Kansas", "Heart of Gold", "Our Decay", "Ruby Slippers", and "Where Bluebirds Fly".
 It was also seen briefly in the episodes "Sisters" and "Chosen".

+OZ: A Fantasy Role-Playing Setting

+In 2022, Andrew Kolb released OZ: A Fantasy Role-Playing Setting, designed for use with tabletop role-playing games, in particular 5th Edition Dungeons and Dragons.
+In this version of Oz, the kingdom is more akin to a city, closely resembling an art deco style in the vein of the 1920s.
+The city of Oz is broken up into a variety of districts, many of which can be found in the original novel, but adds certain modernizations including a monorail, a complex judiciary system, and a number of political factions.

 Magic of Oz

 Being a fantasy series Oz is rich in magic.
 In particular, there are many magic items that play an important role in the series.